 Prime Suites offers a collection of individually decorated suites and studios on the top of the cliff, in Oia Village.
 Guests enjoy stunning sea views from private or shared terraces or balconies, some with hot tubs.

-The Laokasti Villas in Oia is a traditionally styled complex consisted of of 17 spacious and comfortable hotel studios, apartments and villas.
+The Laokasti Villas in Oia is a traditionally styled complex consisting of 17 spacious and comfortable hotel studios, apartments, and villas.
 The complex includes well-designed hotel facilities and offers excellent services.

 Where to stay in Fira

-Standing majestically on the edge of the cliffs, Volcano View boasts a restaurant with Caldera view, and 3 swimming pools overlooking the volcano, the sea and the famous Santorini sunset.
+Standing majestically on the edge of the cliffs, Volcano View boasts a restaurant with a Caldera view, and 3 swimming pools overlooking the volcano, the sea, and the famous Santorini sunset.
 All guestrooms have a private balcony or terrace overlooking the sea and the volcano.

 Theoxenia enjoys a central location at Fira, in the famous cliffs.
 Overlooking the volcano or the town, Theoxenia offers free WiFi access throughout the property.
 Fitted with double glazed windows, all air-conditioned rooms are equipped with a minibar and a satellite TV.